• Home

 So, what makes him such an evil, destructive leader?

-His bad VALUES
+His lousy VALUES

 A Better Way to Define Leaders